-The four things you have to do every day to lower high blood sugar are:
+There are four things you need to do every day to lower high blood sugar:

-1. Eat healthy food
+- Eat healthy food.

-2. Get regular exercise
+- Get regular exercise.

-3. Take your diabetes medicine
+- Take your diabetes medicine.

-4. Test your blood sugar.
+- Test your blood sugar.

-Experts say most people with diabetes should try to keep their blood sugar level as close as possible to the level of someone who does not have diabetes.
+If you have diabetes, you should try to keep your blood sugar level as close as possible to that of someone who doesn’t have diabetes.
 This may not be possible or right for everyone.
-Check with your doctor about the right range of blood sugar for you.
+Check with your doctor about what the right range of blood sugar is for you.

 Bring a family member or friend with you when you see your doctor.
 Ask lots of questions.
 Before you leave, be sure you understand everything you need to know about taking care of your diabetes.